shatwo56/WalletNexus/README.md

 Gather detailed data about the top 100 traders and top 20 holders for any Solana token.
 The tool provides detailed statistics, including:

+- Wallet Addresses for each top trader and top holder
 - Amount bought
 - Token balance
 - Winrate